norbjerg/immersive_battleships/README.md

 When running the game a UI will be shown on the computer, which is in place to help players keep track of guesses and game state.

 ## Developer mode:
 The game has a developer mode which initializes the game without using the camera integration.
-To run the game in developer mode, you add the -dev flag:
+To run the game in developer mode, you add the `-dev` flag:
 ```
 python3 main.py -dev
 ```

 ## Testing:
 A small suite of unit tests have been written for the core functionality of the battleship game.
-These tests are located in the "tests" directory.
+These tests are located in the `tests/`directory.
 These can be run from the root of the project using:
 ```
 python3 -m tests.battleship_tests -b
 ```